• Skip to Content

 Leave of Absence

 The School offers mechanisms for students who need to take a leave of absence during the program.
-Students wishing to explore their options should discuss their situations with the Academic Office, review the policy statement, and file the appropriate Leave of Absence form with the Office of Registration and Records.
+Students wishing to explore their options should discuss their situations with the Academic Office, review the policy statement, and file the appropriate Leave of Absence form.

 Program Changes